Last Updated on May 8, 2023 by Tim Wells

 How to Autostart Kodi (or any other app)

-Throughout this article, I’m going to reference launching Kodi automatically after you boot your Android TV box.
+Throughout this article, I will reference launching Kodi automatically after you boot your Android TV box.

-I’m going to show you two apps.
-Both work with any app you’ve installed on your Android TV box.
+I will show you two apps that work with any app you’ve installed on your Android TV box.

 Method #1: Launch On Boot

-By far the easiest solution I found was to autostart Kodi is Launch On Boot.
-It’s available on the Google Play Store for both pure Android and Android TV.
+The easiest solution I found was to autostart Kodi is Launch On Boot.
+It’s available on the Google Play Store for both pure Android boxes and Android TV.

-Launch on Boot is a really small download, taking up only 3MB of storage space, and works on all Android versions 5.0 Lollipop and higher.
+Launch on Boot is a tiny download, taking up only 3MB of storage space, and works on all Android versions 5.0 Lollipop and higher.

-To get started, download download it from the Google Play Store, or your favorite alternative Android app store.
+To get started, download it from the Google Play Store or your favorite alternative Android app store.

 Once you install it, go ahead and open the app.
 After the splash screen, you’ll see a simple menu with only a few options.

 At the top, there are three toggle switches.
 The first, marked Enabled, turns the app on or off.
 Enable this setting if you want it to work.

 The second toggle switch automatically launches your live TV app.

-Since we’re going to autostart Kodi, we’re going to leave this switched off.
-However, this is a really useful setting to have.
+Since we’re going to autostart Kodi, we will switch this off.
+However, this is a handy setting to have.

-The final option is whether you want to autorun the app after your device wakes up, or just when you reboot.
-Personally, I leave this setting off so I only launch Kodi when I first turn on the system.
+The final option is to autorun the app after your device wakes up or after each reboot.
+I leave this setting off, so I only launch Kodi when I first turn on the system.

 Next, we will look at the big red button in the middle that reads Select App.

-Clicking on that button will take you to a different screen where you choose which app Launch On Boot controls.
+Clicking that button will take you to a different screen where you choose which app Launch On Boot controls.

-There you’ll see a list of every app that you’ve installed on your Android device.
+You’ll see a list of every app you’ve installed on your Android device.
 Once you’ve found the right app, click on it to return to the main menu.